Roasted Veggies are the perfect addition to just about everything!

-I roast the veggies the day before (except for the tomatoes) and bring them to room temperature before serving.
+For Christmas, I roast everything except the tomatoes, the day before (Christmas Eve) and bring it to room temperature before serving.

 Pro tip: I like to roast the tomatoes the day I serve them because they stay warm and super tasty!
 Plus they take only 10 minutes to roast so it’s not a lot of effort.

 And you can plate them any way you like.
-I often use a round plate but this year I used an oval just to switch it up!
+I often use a round plate (like above) but last year I used an oval just to switch it up!

 Plus if you have any fresh basil, remember to top the veggies with some!